bsantraigi/KGC/README.md

   `conda install cudnn=6`
 - Install `tensorflow 1.3`
 - Install the other requirements
+- `pip install intbitset` : python 3.6.x is required for intbitset to install properly.
 - Then run any command as given below

 ## FIX: For error during importing libsampling.so